Greece: Athens, Delphi & Meteora

 5 miles, easy to moderate, 1,000-ft. elevation loss

-After a leisurely breakfast, drive about 30 minutes to the nearby Cave of the Lakes, an impressive subterranean system of lakes and unusual rock formations.
-Enjoy a guided visit, walking through the galleries and chambers along a boardwalk, admiring curiously shaped stalactites and stalagmites shimmering in a surreal light, some resembling ribbon-like curtains.
-The 13 stepped “lakes” you pass, each a stone basin created by mineral deposits, formed over the bed of an underground river.
-Remarkably, fossils reveal that the hippopotamus once passed through, and humans are believed to have inhabited the caves as early as 6000 BCE.
+After a leisurely breakfast, drive about 30 minutes to the nearby Cave of the Lakes, an impressive subterranean system featuring unusual rock formations and a series of stepped lakes.
+Enjoy a guided visit as you walk along boardwalks through galleries and chambers, admiring shimmering stalactites and stalagmites—some resembling delicate, ribbon-like curtains.
+The cave’s 13 stepped “lakes,” each formed by mineral deposits over an ancient underground riverbed, create a truly otherworldly atmosphere.
+Remarkably, fossils discovered here suggest that hippopotamuses once passed through, and evidence shows human habitation dating back to 6000 BCE.

-Directly from the Cave of the Lakes, your route takes you on foot along the E4, the European long-distance walking path that begins in Spain and culminates in Greece.
-You follow a rocky trail that descends steadily through a unique landscape of pine, pear, walnut, and plane trees as the waters rushing toward the Aroanios River provide a soft and gentle soundtrack.
-Arrive in Planitero around midday, strolling past the area’s springs, and settle in at a family-run restaurant for lunch, sampling specialties like onion pie with mizithra cheese, saganaki planiteros (a mix of cheese, peppers, tomatoes, parsley, and potatoes), and local trout for which the region is known.
-After a satisfying meal, return to Kalavrita and enjoy an independent afternoon and evening.
-Relax at your hotel or explore the town, perhaps shopping for delicious locally made souvenirs like preserves, honey, olive oil, and teas or popping into the Folklore and historical museum.
-Enjoy dinner at one of the many casual restaurants that dot the main street offering traditional fare.
+From the Cave of the Lakes, set off on foot along the E4, a European long-distance walking path that stretches from Spain to Greece.
+Follow a rocky trail that descends steadily through a peaceful landscape of pine, pear, walnut, and plane trees, accompanied by the sound of rushing waters bound for the Aroanios River.
+Arrive around midday in Planitero, a picturesque village known for its springs, and settle in at a family-run restaurant for lunch.
+Sample regional specialties such as onion pie with mizithra cheese, saganaki planiteros (a flavorful mix of cheese, peppers, tomatoes, parsley, and potatoes), and the local trout for which the area is renowned.

 Included Meals: Breakfast, Lunch